-- 6.1 HHA will build on its current position and further advance EDI by: - asking the remaining 72 customers over the next year if they require a change in the service delivered by HHA to better meet their needs and putting this change in place where the benefits outweigh the costs (ie if it delivers value for money) - to keep the information captured pertaining to changes in service delivery requested by customers up to date at each customer interaction - using social media to increase the number and diversity profile of engaged customers - undertaking regular training for staff and engaged customers on EDI matters - promoting job and Board vacancies to both the LGBTQ and disabled communities when they arise - promoting applications from men in relation to job advertisements - reporting allocation information on diversity and allocation band to the Board on an annual basis - obtaining diversity data in customer satisfaction surveys to identify if any statistically sound discrimination information can be obtained. - continuing to support customers who are financially disadvantaged as a result of the cost of living crisis - robustly tackling perpetrators of discrimination, harassment and victimisation and supporting those experiencing it - regularly refreshing the Board and staff diversity information to identify if any changes in approach on recruitment needs to take place and participate in the NHF EDI surveys - identifying learning and development opportunities for those from disadvantaged groups (both staff and customers) and supporting their attendance wherever possible - better using the resources of the HDN to promote EDI opportunities to staff and Board - maintain a watching brief on the introduction of any regulatory requirement to collect and report on protected characteristic information of customers and produce an action plan if required
+- 6.1 HHA will build on its current position and further advance EDI by: - collecting the diversity data identified by the NHF as being required.
+By 31 December 2025 diversity data on at least 50% of customers will have been collected - to keep the information captured pertaining to changes in service delivery requested by customers up to date and ensure the data remains "live" - through the marketing plan being developed use social media and other opportunities to increase the number and diversity profile of engaged customers - undertaking regular training for staff and engaged customers on EDI matters - promoting job and Board vacancies to both the LGBTQ and disabled communities when they arise - reporting allocation information on diversity and allocation band to the Board on an annual basis.
+When choice based lettings is introduced analyse applicant data to identify if diverse groups bid for our homes - obtaining diversity data in customer satisfaction surveys to identify if any statistically sound discrimination information can be obtained to date this has not been the case. - continuing to support customers who are financially disadvantaged as a result of the cost of living crisis - robustly tackling perpetrators of discrimination, harassment and victimisation and supporting those experiencing it - regularly refreshing the Board and staff diversity information to identify if any changes in approach on recruitment needs to take place and participate in the NHF EDI surveys - identifying learning and development opportunities for those from disadvantaged groups (both staff and customers) and supporting their attendance wherever possible better using the resources of the HDN to promote EDI opportunities to staff and Board